0Silv0/Divergence-Meter/README.md

 Features to add/currently working on.

-- [ ] I2C error handling (Error flag in place, just need to decide if I want to just display an error, or work on resending the read/write request.
+- [X] I2C error handling (Error flag in place, just need to decide if I want to just display an error, or work on resending the read/write request.
 Will see how much memory I have to work with when the rest of the program is finished.
 - [X] Tube Display
 - [ ] Animations
-- [ ] User settings input
+- [X] User settings input
 - [ ] World line generation
 - [ ] Optimization and bug fixes
 - [ ] Daylight savings
 - [ ] Cross fading (maybe?
 Would be cool but this is not important)

+I had to make some changed to how I normally write code simply due to the free XC8 compiler being awful at optimization, might try and see how much space is saved if I was to use the paid PRO version of the compiler...

 27-10-23 |
   Can display digits to all tubes(Probably, still need to insert the rest of my nixie tubes to be certain)